swmannepalli/MicrosoftFabric_HOL/fabric/Task1-Power-BI-Workspace-and-Lakehouse-creation.md

 ### Task 1: Power BI Workspace and Lakehouse creation

- In this task we create two workspaces - ContosoSales and ContosoFinance and four lakehouses - lakehouseBronze, lakehouseSilver and lakehouseGold in ContosoSales workspace and lakehouseFinance in ContosoFinance workspace.
+ In this task we create a workspace - ContosoSales and three lakehouses - lakehouseBronze, lakehouseSilver and lakehouseGold.

 -------------------------------------------------------------------------------------------------------------------